nobodyczcz/Minizinc-Tuning/README.md

 The time limit should be enough for runing the model for at leat 80 times.
 If your models needs 300 seconds to solve the problem, it is suggested to tuning for more than 6 hours (21600 seconds).
 If you only tunning for 3 hours, it will also give you a improved parameter configuration, but may not as good as 6 hour result.
 It is suggested to make it run as long as possible.

-\[4]: The path to json parameter configuration space file.
-We provide two (osicbc.json, cplex.json) in our program folder.

-\[5]: models and datas: "Model1.mzn data1.dzn data2.dzn" "Model2.mzn data21.dzn" "Model3.mzn data31.dzn data32.dzn data33.dzn ..." ....
+\[4]: models and datas: "Model1.mzn data1.dzn data2.dzn" "Model2.mzn data21.dzn" "Model3.mzn data31.dzn data32.dzn data33.dzn ..." ....

-If you are using cplex on linux， or minizinc don't known where is cplex, add --cplex-dll \[6.dll file path] to the end of command. \[6.dll file path] is the path of cplex dll/so file.
+\[5]: If you are using cplex on linux， or minizinc don't known where is cplex, add --cplex-dll \[5.dll file path] to the end of command. \[5.dll file path] is the path of cplex dll/so file.
 Remove it if you are using osicbc or gurobi

 ### For example:

 #### For the mapping.mzn model in example directory
 ```
-python Path/to/your/tuning program/Minizinc-Tunning.py --solver cplex -p 2 -t 3600 -pcsJson path/to/cplex.json "mapping.mzn mesh3x3_mp3_2.dzn ring_mp3.dzn"  --cplex-dll path/to/libcplexXXXX.so
+python ../Minizinc-Tunning.py --solver cplex -p 2 -t 3600 "mapping.mzn mesh3x3_mp3_2.dzn ring_mp3.dzn"  --cplex-dll path/to/libcplexXXXX.so
 ```
 ## Advanced